catalingheorghe/learning-activities/embedded_linux/toolchain/notes_toolchain_general.md

  - C library
  - headers

 Other components usually include debuggers, profilers and other utility tools.

-This translates into the GNU packages binutils, gcc and then the C library (e.g. glibc), plus the Linux kernel headers.
+In the GNU ecosystem, this translates into the packages: binutils, gcc and then the C library (e.g. glibc), plus the Linux kernel headers.
+For debugging, gdb.

 The following triplet denotes the systems involved

- - build - where you build your toolc=pp hhain
+ - build - where you build your toolchain
  - host - where you use your toolchain
  - target - where the software built by the toolchain will run

 Usually, the build and host are the same.

-In GNU configure and build system, the part of the triplet are specified in a standardized format (*tuple*).
+In GNU configure and build system, the parts of the triplet are specified in a standardized format (*tuple*).
 Full form is `arch-vendor-os-libc/abi`

  - arch - the system's chip architecture.
 Little endian usually denoted by an `el` suffix.
  - vendor - a specific maker or family of boards; no effect on the toolchain, can be unknown or omitted as it is ignored by autoconf
  - os - used mainly for GNU/Linux and even then, sometimes, left out; only denotes the kernel type, not specific version.
-Example: `none`, for bare-metal, or linux.
+Example: `none`, for bare-metal, or `linux`.
- - libc/abi - a string denoting the combination of c library and ABI in use; can be all kind of systems or even directly the format (like ELF) if it is bare-metal
+ - libc/abi - a string denoting the combination of C library and ABI in use; can be all kind of strings or even directly the format (like ELF) if it is bare-metal

 Some examples